 *Additional steel grades and specifications are available upon request.

-Through the open-die alloy steel forging process thermal and mechanical energy is applied to steel billets or ingots, which then changes the shape of the alloy while in a solid state.
-Open-die forged alloy steel products are stronger and more reliable than castings since forging involves alteration of the grain flow imitating the shape of the part.
-The thermal cycle and deformation process leads to grain refinement and recrystallization which eventually strengthens the resulting steel product.
+Through the open-die alloy steel forging process, thermal and mechanical energy is applied to steel billets or ingots, which then changes the shape of the alloy while in a solid state.
+Open-die forged alloy steel products are stronger and more reliable than castings since forging involves alteration of the grain flow, imitating the shape of the part.
+The thermal cycle and deformation process leads to grain refinement and recrystallization, strengthening the resulting steel product.

-- Forged alloys eliminate the occurrence of shrinkage, porosity, cavities which are usually encountered in castings.
+- It eliminates the occurrence of shrinkage, porosity, and cavities, which are usually encountered in castings

-- Forged alloy steel is tougher and more robust than casted steels
+- Tougher and more robust than cast steel

-- Forged alloy steels high strength is reinforced through added elements that have been introduced to the carbon steel.
+- High strength is reinforced through added elements that have been introduced to the carbon steel